elastic/ml-cpp/STYLEGUIDE.md

 ## Testing

-The CPPUNIT framework is used for testing the Elastic Machine Learning C++ code.
+The Boost.Test framework is used for testing the Elastic Machine Learning C++ code.

 1. Every class SHOULD have a corresponding unit test suite
 1. Test classes SHOULD belong to the parent or global namespace